psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 The idea of the toolkit is to improve your Tagless Final code for whatever effect runtime system you have.

 # %Mid title% ???
 The first thing we will see today is how to clean up application business logic from cross-cutting concerns surrounding the core of the logic.
-For this we will use a class called `Mid`.
+For this, we will use a class called `Mid`.
-It might slightly remind you aspect-oriented programming.
+It might slightly remind you of aspect-oriented programming.
 The idea is very simple - we extract utility logic from the core logic.
 For example, logging or input data validation can be extracted into small separate modules.

-We will start with cleaning up `Departures` service which we have created in the [previous article](https://scala.monster/train-station/).
+We will start with cleaning up the `Departures` service which we have created in the [previous article](https://scala.monster/train-station/).
 If you haven't read the article or already have forgotten what it is about, you always can [find the service implementation on GitHub](https://github.com/psisoyev/train-station/blob/master/service/src/main/scala/com/psisoyev/train/station/departure/Departures.scala#L31).
 I can see at least 2 things we could separate from the core logic.
 The first one is logging before and after the method call.
-The second one is input data validation.
+The second one is the input data validation.

 Let's first agree on what is the core implementation logic of departure registration.
-In our case it is generation of a random uuid and creation of the event, which we return as the result of registration.
+In our case, it is a generation of a random UUID and the creation of an event, which we return as the result of registration.
 Let's extract it to a separate class and call it `Impl` (or `Core`, if you wish):
 ```scala
 class Impl[F[_]: Applicative: GenUUID](city: City) extends Departures[F] {